Tricked-dev/tricked.dev/src/pages/blog/mpv-luajit-nixos.md

 }
 ```

-But that sadly still wasnt enough to run the plugin on my system cause i was missing some libraries that the rust binary of the jpdb plugin required, to run the installer you'll also need these dependencies in your library path fyi
+But that sadly still wasn't enough to run the plugin on my system because I was missing some libraries that the Rust binary of the jpdb plugin required.
+To run the installer, you'll also need these dependencies in your library path FYI

 ```nix
  extraMakeWrapperArgs = [